Call us now +44 (0)1794 830005

 There are a wide range of stunt scooters available, here are some important things to keep in mind when choosing yours.

-• Weight Capacity – Scooters aren’t just for kids anymore, some have a wider deck and stronger reinforcements for teens and adults.
-Most models can support anywhere from 50Kgs – 100Kgs.
+• Weight Capacity - Scooters aren't just for kids anymore!ᅠManyᅠhave a wider deck and stronger reinforcements for teens and adults.
+Most models can support anywhere from 50kgs - 100kgs, which is more than enough for your average big brother or parent.

-• Handlebars – Generally freestyle scooters will have a fixed one piece handlebar, which provides greater durability and strength when thrashing at the skate park.
+• Handlebars - Mostᅠfreestyle scooters will have a fixed one piece handlebar, which provides greater durability and strength when thrashing at the skate park.
 It is important to purchase the appropriate fixed height.
-Nearest to mid torso is ideal so that you’re not bending over too much while riding.
-Your back should be relatively straight.
+Nearest to mid torso is ideal, but as stunt scooters are designed to be easily maneuverable to perform stunts, it's not unusual for them to be quite small and reach waist height.
 For more detailed information, please see our Handlebars Buying Guide.
+Remember, we also offer a bar cutting service, so handlebars can be cut in width and length to your specification.

 Warranty Information